Vector919/kirtgittensdotcom/blog/_posts/2018-4-4-Network_Debugging.md

 ![alt text](<https://storage.googleapis.com/imperial-flow-2206/wireshark_example.png> "Logo Title Text 1")

 Once you've found the packets related to your particular issue Wireshark gives you a great interface that allows you to easily inspect the contents of every packet to see what could have gone wrong at any point.

+I know there's an infinite amount of depth to these tools beyond what I've talked about here, so it's definitely worth looking into the documentation for these tools to deal with more complicated use cases.
+The few tricks I've mentioned here however, might be able to save you lots of debugging time when looking into what's going on with your application!